-Applicants for admission to the master's program are approved by the University upon the recommendation of the Department.
+Applicants for admission to the master's program are approved by the University upon the recommendation of the department.
 All applicants must submit with their applications the official transcripts from previous institutions attended and have official GRE scores forwarded to the University.
 Applications for admission are evaluated on an individual basis.
 As a minimum, applicants are expected to meet the following requirements.
 Students with non-engineering bachelor's degrees, click here for additional requirements.

-- 1. A baccalaureate degree in Computer Science or a related field (Students without a computer science background will be expected to take additional courses): - 2.
-At least a 3.0 (of a 4.0 minimum) GPA in the last 60 credits attempted prior to graduation; - 3-Scores of al-least-145-(verbal) and 150-(quantitative) on the Graduate-Record-Examination-(GRE).
-GRE-scores more than five years old are not acceptable; - 3.
+- 1. A baccalaureate degree in Computer Science or a related field (Students without a computer science background will be expected to take additional courses); - 2.
+At least a 3.0 (of a 4.0 minimum) GPA in the last 60 credits attempted prior to graduation; - 3.
 A combined score (verbal + quantitative) of at least 295 on the Graduate Record Examination (GRE).
-GRE scores more than five years old are normally not acceptable; - 4.
-A score of 213 or higher in the Test of English as a Foreign Language (TOEFL).
+GRE scores more than five years old are normally not acceptable The GRE requirement is waived for any student who has a baccalaureate degree from FAU CEECS with GPA at least 3.25 (of a 4.0 maximum) in the last 60 credits attempted prior to graduation; and - 4.
+A score of 213 or higher in the Test of English as a Foreign Language (TOEFL): International students from non-English speaking countries must be proficient in written and spoken English as evidenced by a score of at least 500 (Paper-Based Test) or 213 (Computer-Based Test) or 79 (Internet-Based Test) on the Test of English as a Foreign Language (TOEFL) or a score of at least 6.0 on the International English Language Testing System (IELTS).